openstack-k8s-operators/architecture/examples/common/README.md

 All VAs and DTs assume that these CRs have been created.

 ## OLM
 The [olm](olm) directory contains a kustomization which will generate Namespace, OperatorGroup, and Subscription CRs.
-Creating these CRs will install the OpenStack K8S operators and their dependencies.
+Creating these CRs will install the base OpenStack K8s operator.

 Observe CRs which will be generated.
 ```